-Alfred Wainwright: “our first ascent in Lakeland, our first sight of mountains in tumultuous array across glittering waters, our awakening to beauty.”
+Alfred Wainwright: “our first ascent in Lakeland, our first sight of mountains in a tumultuous array across glittering waters, our awakening to beauty.”

 – The Outlying Fells of Lakeland